 Rug Hooking Cruise

-Get hooked at sea!
+Get Hooked at Sea!

 Come sail away on this rug-hooking getaway, hosted by 207 Creatives, a collaborative group of esteemed rug hookers who joined forces to create this one-of-a-kind rug hooking retreat off the Coast of Maine.

-Join author and fibre artist Meryl Cook for this four day journey aboard the Get Hooked at Sea sail to explore your inner Wild Woman (or man).
+Join author and fibre artist Meryl Cook for this 4-day/4-night journey aboard the Get Hooked at Sea sail to explore your inner Wild Woman (or man).
 The class will be a blend of fun, journaling/sketching and rug hooking.
 Meryl will take you through her process of journal writing, tapping into the body feeling and design of your own Wild Woman mat.
-We will learn about using Chakra colours in your hooking and leave with practical journaling tips to tap into your own inner wild woman.
+We will learn about using Chakra colors in your hooking and leave with practical journaling tips to tap into your own inner wild woman.